1. Who we are

 Here at Suffolk Mind we are committed to protecting your personal information and making every effort to ensure that your personal information is processed in a fair, open and transparent manner.

-We are a “data controller” for the purposes of the General Data Protection Regulation (GDPR) which means that we are responsible for, and control the processing of, your personal information.
+We are a “data controller” for the purposes of the Data Protection Act 2018 which means that we are responsible for, and control the processing of, your personal information.

 2. How we collect information about you